dunika/paginated-listings-scraper/README.md

 If you are using Chrome you can get an accurate CSS selector for a given element quite easily.
 See this [Stack Overflow answer](https://stackoverflow.com/a/30381787/1552404)

-For debugging set the `DEBUG=paginated-listings-scraper` environment variable

-`note: named functions are favored over the shorter arrow syntax to aid in debugging`

 ## Installation
 `npm i paginated-listings-scraper`